 —The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the AP operating on the primary link.

-NOTE 1—The TBTT and the BI are not defined for a BSS of an AP operating on the nonprimary link.
-This is because the AP does not send the Beacon frame for its BSS.

 —The Switch Time field in the Max Channel Switch Time element included in the Per-STA Profile subelement corresponding to the AP operating on the nonprimary link indicates an adjusted estimated time until the corresponding AP resumes BSS operation on the new channel/class.

-NOTE 2—The non-AP MLD can determine that the AP operating on the nonprimary link is in process for switching its operating channel/class to the new channel/class when the most recently received per-STA profile that is corresponding to the nonprimary link includes the Max Channel Switch Time element and does not include the (Extended) Channel Switch Announcement element.(#18294) While AP operating on the nonprimary link is in the process of channel switching, the non-AP MLD does not transmit a frame to that AP.
+(#15888) A non-AP MLD affiliated with an NSTR mobile AP MLD shall be able to determine that the AP (affected/reported AP) operating on the nonprimary link is in process for switching its operating channel/class to the new channel/class when the most recently received per-STA profile that is corresponding to the nonprimary link includes the Max Channel Switch Time element and does not include the (Extended) Channel Switch Announcement element.
+The non-AP MLD shall be able to determine that the affected/reported AP operating on the nonprimary link has resumed the BSS operation when the most recently received per-STA profile corresponding to that affected/reported AP stops including the Max Channel Switch Time element. (#18294)

+(#18173)NOTE 1—The TBTT and the BI are not defined for a BSS of an AP operating on the nonprimary link.
+This is because the AP does not send a(#16965) Beacon frame for its BSS.